Migrate WordPress Site without plugin: Step-by-Step Guide

 However, if something goes wrong, it is not a problem, because we can simply import the previous database export again.

-Schritt 5: Adjust DNS settings and test page
+Step 5: Adjust DNS settings and test page

 If you have moved to another server, the IP of your webspace will have changed as well.
-Therefore you have to change the A-record of your domain.
+Therefore, you have to change the A-record of your domain.
 Your hoster will be happy to provide you with the relevant information.
 To understand what is behind this, I can highly recommend my article on the basics of DNS.

 Finally, you can check if you can reach your site again and the WordPress move was successful.